 In a Ron Ashkenas snippet of a Harvard Business Review, he said “At higher levels, managers are advised to dial down their operational focus.
 This can only be done by trusting their team members to manage day-to-day operations on their own.
 Managers need to be more strategic and train employees, as needed, rather than solving the problems themselves.”

 Managers are required to work harder towards avoiding major blockades in the workplace that hampers critical operations.

 But to achieve that, your company needs to thrive.
 It means you’ll focus on hiring the best talent.
-One that fits into your organizational culture.
+A talent that fits into your organizational culture.
 Except, you’ll always ensure to keep them engaged.
 Employee engagement is the oxygen that transforms poor performers into the productivity powerhouse.

 According to Gallup survey (2016), teams with high employee engagement rates are 21% more productive.

 Engaged employees stay longer, show up more often and are generally more productive.
 On the other hand, disengaged staff will drag your company down.

 Unfortunately, according to a Gallup report (2017), only about 33% of US workforce feels engaged, and the disengaged employees cost the U.S. businesses from $483 to $605 billion each year.

 So, to be a productive manager, it is essential to know all your responsibilities and act upon them accordingly.
 That’s exactly what this blog post talks about.
 We cover six strategies that can help you become a productive team manager.